 Features:

-• Trait-driven architecture lets users swap providers, channels, tools, memory backends, and tunnel providers without code changes.
+- Trait-driven architecture lets users swap any subsystem, including providers, channels, and memory backends, without touching the rest of the code.

 Deployment & Requirements: